-Do you know that you can invest in stocks — and even take part in a company’s initial public offering or IPO — with just P25,000 or less?
+Did you know that you can invest in stocks — and also take part in a company’s initial public offering or IPO — with only P100,000 cash or even less?

 Thanks to the Local Small Investors (LSI) Program of the Philippine Stock Exchange (PSE), this is now possible.